Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 - The wilted garden makes her sad.
 She can make it beautiful if the PC wants her to.
 - She's not looking for trouble, and she can leave if the PC doesn't want her here.

-If the Player wants her to make the garden beautiful, she will cast Plant Growth over 8 hours to enrich the garden and bring the plants back to life.

 If the player attacks her, she will cast Plant Growth as an action, making the entire garden overgrown.
 Then she will use her Tree Stride trait to leave quickly and flee.
 The garden will permanently be heavy difficult terrain (requiring 4 feet of movement for every 1 foot).

 ## Pest Control